Stanislav-Povolotsky/ImageSearch-for-AutoIt/README.md

 ImageSearch 2020 (improoved version), AutoIt3 library
 --------------
-Search and compare byte for byte images and/or screen
+Search images on the screen.

 New features (comparing to the original library):
 * All-matches search - now it can find coordinates of all matching images, not only one!